thautwarm/MLStyle.jl/README.md

 ## What's MLStyle.jl?

-MLStyle.jl is a Julia package that provides multiple productivity tools from ML([Meta Language](https://en.wikipedia.org/wiki/ML_(programming_language))) like [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching) that're statically generated and extensible, ADTs/GADTs([Algebraic Data Type](https://en.wikipedia.org/wiki/Algebraic_data_type), [Generalized Algebraic Data Type](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type)) and [Active Patterns](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns).
+MLStyle.jl is a Julia package that provides multiple productivity tools from ML([Meta Language](https://en.wikipedia.org/wiki/ML_(programming_language))) like [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching) that is statically generated and extensible, ADTs/GADTs([Algebraic Data Type](https://en.wikipedia.org/wiki/Algebraic_data_type), [Generalized Algebraic Data Type](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type)) and [Active Patterns](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns).

-If you still have problems with the scoping of MLStyle.jl, treat it as **FP.jl**.
+Think of MLStyle.jl as a packaging bringing advanced functional programming idioms to julia.

 ## Motivation

-The people who're used to so-called functional programming could become retarded when there're no pattern matching and ADTs, and of course I'm one of them.
+Those used to functional programming may feel limited when they don't have pattern matching and ADTs, and of course I'm one of them.

 However, I don't want to take a trade-off here to use some available alternatives that miss features or are not well-optimized.
 Just like [why those greedy people created Julia](https://julialang.org/blog/2012/02/why-we-created-julia), I'm also so greedy that **I want to integrate all those useful features into one language and, make all of them convenient, efficient and extensible**.

 On the other side, during recent years I was addicted to extend Python with metaprogramming and even internal mechanisms.
-Although I made something interesting like [pattern-matching](https://github.com/Xython/pattern-matching), [goto](https://github.com/thautwarm/Redy/blob/master/Redy/Opt/builtin_features/_goto.py), [ADTs](https://github.com/thautwarm/Redy/tree/master/Redy/ADT), [constexpr](https://github.com/thautwarm/Redy/blob/master/Redy/Opt/builtin_features/_constexpr.py), [macros](https://github.com/thautwarm/Redy/blob/master/Redy/Opt/builtin_features/_macro.py), etc., most of these implementations are so disgustingly evil.
-Furtunately, in Julia, all of them could be achieved straightforwardly without any black magic, at last, some of these ideas come into the existence of MLStyle.jl.
+Although I made something interesting like [pattern-matching](https://github.com/Xython/pattern-matching), [goto](https://github.com/thautwarm/Redy/blob/master/Redy/Opt/builtin_features/_goto.py), [ADTs](https://github.com/thautwarm/Redy/tree/master/Redy/ADT), [constexpr](https://github.com/thautwarm/Redy/blob/master/Redy/Opt/builtin_features/_constexpr.py), [macros](https://github.com/thautwarm/Redy/blob/master/Redy/Opt/builtin_features/_macro.py), etc., most of these implementations are also disgustingly evil.
+Furtunately, in Julia, all of them could be achieved straightforwardly without any black magic, at last, some of these ideas come into existence with MLStyle.jl.

 Finally, we finish such a library that provides **extensible pattern matching** in such an efficient language.